Pain and bleeding in early pregnancy | Totonga hapūtanga

 Key points about pain and bleeding in early pregnancy

-• It is common to have pain and/or bleeding in early pregnancy (totonga hapūtanga).
+• It's common to have pain and/or bleeding in early pregnancy (totonga hapūtanga).

 • Most people who experience it go on to have a healthy pregnancy and baby.

-• However, it can be a warning sign of a miscarriage or an ectopic pregnancy, so you should talk to your lead maternity carer (LMC) or doctor if it happens to you.
+• However, it can be a warning sign of a miscarriage or an ectopic pregnancy, so you should talk to your lead maternity carer (LMC) or healthcare provider if it happens to you.

-• You may need to have blood tests and an ultrasound scan to find out the cause.
-Sometimes a cause cannot be found.
+You may need to have blood tests and an ultrasound scan to find out the cause.
+Sometimes a cause can’t be found – this is okay as long as concerning causes have been ruled out.

-• If you feel upset or distressed about this happening, there is support available.
+If you feel upset or distressed about this happening, there’s support available.

-Contact your midwife or GP, or go to the nearest emergency department if you have any of the following symptoms:
+Contact your lead maternity carer (midwife or doctor) or usual healthcare provider immediately, or go to the nearest emergency department if you have any of the following:

-• heavy bleeding enough to soak your pad within an hour
+• heavy bleeding enough to soak a sanitary pad within an hour

 • appearing pale